-In cases where no permissions (or incorrect permissions) have been obtained, a compliance report will be completed and sent to the International Student Team (IST) and the University Institutional Compliance Group which reports to the University Executive Board and potentially to the UKVI (previously UK Border Agency).
+In cases where no permissions (or incorrect permissions) have been obtained, a compliance report will be completed and sent to the International Student Team (IST) and the University Institutional Compliance Group which reports to the University Executive Board and potentially to the UK Visas and Immigration.

-Please note, neither MDSVisas, nor ISAS, are able to give visa advice to UoB staff travelling abroad.
+Please note, neither MDSVisas, nor the International Student Team (IST), are able to give visa advice to UoB staff travelling abroad.
 IST are experts in UK Immigration Law but not the laws or application procedures in other countries.
 See Foreign Travel for more information.